Keartroth/It-Takes-A-Village/README.md

 [React Big Calendar](https://npmjs.com/package/react-big-calendar) to organize and display village events

-[nivo](https://nivo.rocks/) to display village budgets and budgetary pledges
+[nivo](https://nivo.rocks/) to display village budgets and budgetary pledges as charts

 [Email Js](https://emailjs.com/) to notify users when event details have been changed after RSVP'ing for an event